google/copybara/docs/reference.md

 Name | Description
 ---- | -----------
 size | The size of the file.
-Throws an error if file size > 2GB.
+Throws an error if file size > 2GB. symlink | Returns true if it is a symlink